Third parties, data protection and your life sciences company

 - Assess annually: Similar to establishing a periodic contract compliance audit, it’s also key to have a regular systems and operations assessment in place with your third parties.
 Businesses change, and processes and relationships with providers must also adjust as conditions evolve.
 Evaluate the cadence of roles, responsibilities and outcomes.
 This should be done at least every 12 months, and more frequently as conditions dictate.

 - Proactively address regulations: When working with third parties, life sciences companies should be especially mindful of regulatory compliance, particularly as it relates to data security.
 The European Union’s General Data Protection Regulation (GDPR) is one such regulation that life sciences should address within their own organizations as well as the third parties they’re engaged with.
 The regulation requires all organizations that hold, transmit or process EU-resident data to comply with the law, regardless of whether companies or contracted third parties actually operate in the EU.
 GDPR raises the bar for protecting consumer information and requires speciﬁc tracking from collection to disposal.
-Moreover, U.S. states are following suit related to data protection with their own regulations like the recent California Consumer Privacy Act.
-Other states will likely follow.
+Moreover, U.S. states are following suit related to data protection with their own regulations like the California Consumer Privacy Act.
+As of June 2021, other states have already followed suit, including Colorado, Virginia, Illinois, Massachusetts, New Jersey, North Carolina, Pennsylvania, Rhode Island, Virginia and Utah.
 To address these and other data security concerns, companies should periodically audit current security and privacy strategies related to the company and contracted third parties, amend controls and planning as needed, align governance appropriately and have an incident response plan in place.

-- Get smart about your cyber insurance: The RSM cybersecurity survey found that 57% of middle market businesses currently utilize a cyber insurance policy to protect their company against internet-based risks, up from 52% in last year’s study.
-More of the larger middle market companies (63%) invest in policies than smaller organizations (53%), but usage rose in both segments from last year.
-However, while more middle market companies, including life sciences businesses, are utilizing cyber insurance, many do not understand how they are covered.
-RSM found that 58% of the companies that carry policies are familiar with their coverage levels, while 41% are somewhat familiar or not at all familiar.
-Smaller middle market companies appear most at risk, as only 30% of companies are familiar with their coverage, a 21 percentage point drop from just last year.
+- Get smart about your cyber insurance: The RSM cybersecurity survey found that 65% of middle market businesses currently utilize a cyber insurance policy to protect their company against internet-based risks, up from 57% in last year’s study.
+More of the larger middle market companies (71%) invest in policies than smaller organizations (59%), but usage rose in both segments from last year.
+RSM found that 80% of the companies that carry policies are familiar with their coverage levels, while 20% are somewhat familiar or not at all familiar.
+Smaller middle market companies appear most at risk, as only 49% of companies are familiar with their coverage, however that is a 15 percentage point increase from just last year.
 It’s key for companies to fully understand coverage levels (for instance, does the policy cover ransomware attacks?) to know that when an incident occurs, there are no surprises in what’s protected and what’s not.

 - Embrace a culture of cybersecurity: Life sciences companies frequently concentrate their passions on the science.
 That is core to who they are.
 With the additional rigors of research, trials, business development, profitability and more, there might be little room for also focusing on cybersecurity; however, in this age of “not if a breach occurs, but when,” it’s critical that companies embrace data security as a key tenet of their organization.
 Life sciences companies can integrate cybersecurity awareness through periodic employee training, awareness-building via fake phishing emails to uncover vulnerabilities, and other diagnostics and tests.
 The best companies are vigilant in their efforts to make sure every level of the organization, including those relationships within third parties, understand the threats and ways to combat them.